IRMVLab/HiGS-Calib/README.md

 HiGS-Calib uses ROMA to extract inter-frame flows, please following the configuration tutorial of [ROMA](https://github.com/Parskatt/RoMa) to configure the environment.

-To use HiGS, you need to download the weights of ROMA from the official implementation or our [BaiduNet link](https://pan.baidu.com/s/1TDMl0XgYW1Lqr0W4oKCfeg?pwd=d7hu).
+To use HiGS, you need to download the weights of ROMA from the official implementation or our [link](https://drive.google.com/drive/folders/13Ftx61708xNP4JHke_9VBFOawWCZfcit?usp=sharing)

 #### Pytorch3D